Zingalamaduni

-Zingalamaduni is the second album by American hip hop group Arrested Development, released on June 14, 1994, by Chrysalis Records.
+Zingalamaduni is the second studio album by American hip hop group Arrested Development.
+It was released on June 14, 1994, through Chrysalis Records.
 The album's title is a truncated form of a Swahili phrase meaning "the beehive of culture."
 Despite spawning three singles ("United Front", "Africa's Inside Me" and "Ease My Mind", the latter being the highest-charting single released from the album), it was considered a commercial disappointment compared to their previous album 3 Years, 5 Months and 2 Days in the Life Of..., peaking at number 55 on the Billboard 200 chart and at number 20 on the Top R&B/Hip-Hop Albums chart.